edenkim9741/joplin-vim-im-select/README.md

 [Vim IM Select] Vim mode: insert
 ```

-If Vim mode messages appear but `macism` fails, the problem is normally the executable path or macOS permissions/environment.
+If Vim mode messages appear but `im-select` fails, the problem is normally the executable path or macOS permissions/environment.

 ## 8. Development layout